-However, it’s not always practical to carry around a book, especially if I already have to carry a laptop and a tablet among other things.
+However, it’s not always practical to carry around a book, especially if I already have to carry a laptop and a tablet, among other things.
 Also, the lighting may not always be suitable for reading printed books.
 This is why e-books and e-book reader apps have exploded in recent years.

 Advantages of E-Books Over Printed Publications

-There are several reasons why some people prefer using e-books instead of the traditional paper ones.
+There are several reasons why some people prefer using e-books instead of traditional paper ones.
 One reason is that e-books are priced way lower than paperbacks and hardcovers due to the lack of paper printing costs, fancy covers, and packaging needed.

-With e-books, you only need a single device, such as a smartphone or a tablet, to carry around hundreds or even thousands of books while a couple of hardbound books will surely add a significant weight, especially when you’re going on a trip.
+With e-books, you only need a single device, such as a smartphone or a tablet, to carry around hundreds or even thousands of books while a couple of hardbound books will surely add significant weight, especially when you’re going on a trip.

 Learning About the EPUB Format

 Since the e-reader app I’m discussing today is an EPUB file reader, let’s discuss first what an EPUB file is and how it relates to e-books.
-The term EPUB or ePub is short for “electronic publication” and refers to an e-book file format that uses the .epub file extension.
+The term EPUB, or ePub, is short for “electronic publication” and refers to an e-book file format that uses the .epub file extension.

 The EPUB format is supported by most e-readers and various software and mobile apps have been developed to enable smartphones, tablets, and computers to support the format.
 The International Digital Publishing Forum (IDPF) published EPUB as a technical standard